Cetraria aculeata (Schreb.) Fr.

 Synonyms: Cetraria aculeata var. campestris Schaer.; Cetraria aculeata var. edentula (Ach.)
 Nyl.; Cetraria aculeata var. sorediata Du Rietz; Cetraria aculeata var. spadicea (Roth) Ach. ex Mong.; Cetraria bohemica Anders; Cetraria tenuissima (L.) Vain.; Cetraria tenuissima var. campestris (Schaer.)
 Erichsen; Coelocaulon aculeatum (Schreb.)
 Link; Coelocaulon bohemicum (Anders) Clauzade & Cl.
 Roux; Cornicularia aculeata (Schreb.)
 Ach.; Cornicularia aculeata var. acanthella (Ach.)
 Ach.; Cornicularia aculeata var. campestris (Schaer.)
 Rabenh.; Cornicularia aculeata var. coelocaula Flot.; Cornicularia bohemica (Anders) Anders; Cornicularia spadicea (Roth) Ach.; Cornicularia tenuissima (L.) Zahlbr.

 Description: Thallus fruticose, loosely attached, coarsely dichotomously branched, forming irregular, shrubby tufts, matt to glossy, brown or almost black, the basal parts often reddish, very stiff and brittle.
 Branches terete, or the largest ones more or less flattened, spinulose, not dorsiventral, 0.5-2(-3) mm thick, up to 6(-8) cm tall (usually less), with an uneven surface and scanty, maculiform, concave, elongate, white pseudocyphellae usually occurring in pits on the main branches.
 Cortex three-layered, with a denser, brown outer layer with accumulation of dead cells, an intermediate layer with hyphae more or less sparsely distributed in a gelatinous matrix, and a colourless inner layer with more conglutinated cells; medulla white, lax and web-like to hollow in basal parts.
 Apothecia rare (not seen in Italian material), lecanorine, sessile, mostly subterminal, with a brown disc.
 Epithecium brown; hymenium colourless, 35-50 μm high, I+ blue; paraphyses coherent, the apical cells slightly swollen; hypothecium colourless, underlain by a dense algal layer.
 Asci (6-)8-spored, narrowly clavate, with a small axial body and a distinct, K/I+ blue ring-structure in the rather large tholus, approaching the Lecanora-type.
 Ascospores 1-celled, hyaline, ellipsoid, 5.5-6.5 x 2.5-3.5 μm.
 Pycnidia dark, immersed in short marginal projections.
-Conidia fusiform c.
+Conidia simple, slightly swollen in the middle, c.
 5 x 1 μm.
 Photobiont chlorococcoid.
 Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: lichesterinic and protolichesterinic acids.

 Growth form: Fruticose